johschmitz/buildroot-quickpi/README.md

     make

-and you may get a cup of tea or coffee because this takes some time.
+and you may consider geting a cup of tea or coffee because this can take some time.

 ## How to flash to SD card

 Be careful with the dd command otherwise you might overwrite some important data!
-Plug the SD card into the card reader find out the correct device /dev/sdX and run
+Also make sure the card is not mounted when you flash it.
+When the card is plugged in the reader and ready find out the correct device, e.g., "/dev/sdX" and run

     sudo dd if=output/images/sdcard.img of=/dev/sdX
     sync